svrosa/infrastructure-setup-lab/03-InstallConfig-SSH.md

 `
 ssh <username>@192.xxx.xxx.xxx
 `
 Might see something like this:
 `
 The authenticity of host can't be established...
 Are you sure you want to continue connecting (yes/no)?
+`
-` type yes, you'll be prompted enter your password.
+Type yes, you'll be prompted enter your password.

 **It this works**
 You'll be inside VM via SSH.